fossasia/wp-rotatingtweets/readme.txt

 * `tweet_count` = number of tweets to show - optional - default is `5`
 * `show_follow` = `'0'` or `'1'` - show follow button - optional - default is `'0'`
 * `timeout` = time that each tweet is shown in milliseconds - optional - default is `'4000'` (i.e. 4 seconds)

-But you may just decide to use the 'Rotating Tweets' widget!

 == Frequently Asked Questions ==
 = How often does the plug-in call Twitter =